 The Plant and Animal Health Directorate of VISAR regulates pesticides and veterinary drugs.
-There are no Guatemalan standards for tolerance levels of pesticides in food products, but VISAR maintains a list of pesticides that are not permitted in Guatemala; this list is based on standards set by the Environmental Protection Agency (EPA), Codex Alimentarius, and the Food and Agriculture Organization (FAO).
-Please consult the list of contacts provided in Appendix A to request the latest list of pesticides not approved in Guatemala.
+Guatemala rules MRLs through Ministerial Decree 343-2019, which spells out that local tolerance levels of pesticides in basic grains, fruits, and vegetables will prevail, followed by those established through the Codex Alimentarius, followed by the standards set by the Environmental Protection Agency (EPA) of the United States, and lastly on those set by the European Union (in that hierarchy).
+So far, there are no Guatemalan standards for tolerance levels of pesticides in food products, but Plant Health/VISAR maintains a list of pesticides that are not permitted in Guatemala; Please consult the list of contacts provided in Appendix A to request the latest list of pesticides not approved in Guatemala.